How we used data to reveal the extent of sexual misconduct within the UK surgical workforce

 Addressing this issue is a moral and professional obligation for everyone involved and matters for all of us.
 There is an emerging expectation that those with power to make a difference will no longer be able to turn a blind eye, that the availability of comparable annual data will enable progress to be tracked, and the avoidance of accountability and responsible leadership will no longer be tolerated.

-Carrie Newlands is lead for clinical skills at School of Medicine at the University of Surrey.
-The university has been shortlisted in the Research Project of the Year: Arts, Humanities and Social Sciences category in the 2024 THE Awards.
+Carrie Newlands is lead for clinical skills at the School of Medicine at the University of Surrey.
+The university was shortlisted in the Research Project of the Year: Arts, Humanities and Social Sciences category in the 2024 THE Awards.
 A full list of nominees can be found here.
-The awards will be presented at a ceremony in Birmingham on 28 November 2024.

 If you would like advice and insight from academics and university staff delivered direct to your inbox each week, sign up for the Campus newsletter.